TedHusted/awake/awake.md/awake.md

 	Reviewing a shimmering screen of code, Titan puts the finishing touches on a filter that will keep Ally from going off-topic.

-	Reaching out from its AWS instance, the SI agent logs into the Pulse source code server using the Mercurial admin credentials.
+	Reaching out from its AWS instance, the synthetic agent logs into the Pulse source code server using the Mercurial admin credentials.

 	The request is met with a HTTP 307 Redirect code, sending the packet to a different server, as if the resource had moved.
 The response displays a Pulse chat thread, with a Signal encrypted message.